 The wishes of a child can be an important factor in deciding custody.
 The weight a court gives the child’s wishes will depend on the child’s age, maturity, and quality of reasons.
-Some judges do not even listen to the preferences of a child under the age of seven and instead assume the child is too young to express an illformed preference.
+Some judges do not even listen to a child’s preferences under the age of seven and instead assume the child is too young to express an ill-formed appreciation.

-A court is more likely to follow the preferences of an older child, although the court will want to assess the quality of the child’s reasons.
-If a child wants to be with the parent who offers more freedom and less discipline, a judge is not likely to honor the preference.
-A child whose reasons are vague or whose answers seem coached also may not have his or her preferences followed.
+A court is more likely to follow an older child’s preferences, although the court will want to assess the quality of the child’s reasons.
+If a child wants to be with a parent who offers more freedom and less discipline, a judge is not likely to honor the preference.
+A child whose reasons are vague or whose answers seem coached may not have their preferences followed.